Excluded Respondents

 Online Survey Item: “During the current academic term, how many classes are you taking...(a) Face-to-face, (b) Online, (c) Hybrid”

-If the student took the survey on paper (in a classroom) or if they indicate taking at least one face-to-face or hybrid class, they are categorized as “Not Online-Only.”
+If the respondent took the survey on paper (in a classroom) or indicated taking at least one face-to-face or hybrid class, they are categorized as “Not Online-Only.”

 Survey Type (available only to colleges that administered both on-paper and online)